agilesix/AgileSix.com/src/pages/team.md

   for a better end result.

   Staff hierarchy is overrated.
-Every one of usthose faces below, from our founders to our most recent hires, areis both a teachers and studentsand a students.
+Every one of us below, from our founders to our most recent hires, are both teachers and students.
 join-title: Join our team
 join-body: >-
   **What we do matters.**